Lokay History, Family Crest & Coats of Arms

 Early History of the Lokay family

-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Lokay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lokay research.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Lokay History in all our PDF Extended History products and printed products wherever possible.

 Lokay Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Lokay include Loxley, Lockley, Locksley and others.